askming/Personal-reading/_sources/2021/High output management.md

 - P66, 2nd, a manager should allocate about a half day per week to each of his subordinates.
 (Two days a week per subordinate would probably lead to meddling; an hour a week does not provide enough opportunity for monitoring.)
 - P70, 2nd, channel the time needed to deal with them into organized, scheduled form by providing an alternative to interruption—a scheduled meeting or an office hour.
 - P70, The point is to impose a pattern on the way a manager copes with problems.
 To make something regular that was once irregular is a fundamental production principle, and that’s how you should try to handle the interruptions that plague you.

+---

+*2022-01-03*

+## 4 Meetings—The Medium of Managerial Work

+- P71, 2nd, meeting is nothing less than the _medium_ through which managerial work is performed.
+- P72, 1st, The two basic managerial roles produce two basic kinds of meetings.
+In the first kind of meeting, called a _process-oriented meeting_, knowledge is shared and information is exchanged.
+Such meetings take place on a regularly scheduled basis.
+The purpose of the second kind of meeting is to solve a specific problem.
+Meetings of this sort, called _mission-oriented_, frequently produce a decision.
+They are ad hoc affairs, not scheduled long in advance, because they usually can’t be.
+- P75, 2nd, A key point about a one-on-one: It should be regarded as the _subordinate’s meeting_, with its agenda and tone set by him.

+- P75, 3rd, What should be covered in a one-on-one?
+  - We can start with performance figures, indicators used by the subordinate, such as incoming order rates, production output, or project status.
+  - The meeting should also cover anything important that has happened since the last meeting: current hiring problems, people problems in general, organizational problems and future plans, and—very, very important—_potential_ problems.

+- P76, 3rd, mechanical hints for effective one-on-one meetings.
+  - First, both the supervisor and subordinate should have a copy of the outline and both should take notes on it, which serves a number of purposes.
+  - The supervisor should also encourage the discussion of heart-to-heart issues during one-on-ones, because this is the perfect forum for getting at subtle and deep work-related problems affecting his subordinate.

+- P77, 3rd, One-on-ones should be scheduled on a rolling basis—setting up the next one as the meeting taking place ends.
+- P80, 3rd, Staff meetings should be mostly controlled, with an agenda issued far enough in advance that the subordinates will have had the chance to prepare their thoughts for the meeting.
+But it should also include an “open session”—a designated period of time for the staff to bring up anything they want.
+- P80, 4th, A supervisor should never use staff meetings to pontificate, which is the surest way to undermine free discussion and hence the meeting’s basic purpose.
+  - supervisor’s most important roles are being a meeting’s moderator and facilitator, and controller of its pace and thrust.

+- P84, 3rd, for mission-oriented meetings, the chairman must have a clear understanding of the meeting’s objective—what needs to happen and what decision has to be made.
+The absolute truth is that if you don’t know what you want, you won’t get it.
+So before calling a meeting, ask yourself: What am I trying to accomplish?
+Then ask, is a meeting necessary?
+Or desirable?
+Or justifiable?
+Don’t call a meeting if all the answers aren’t yes.